'Sickening and unimaginable' mass shooting in Cincinnati leaves 11-year-old dead, 5 others injured

 Contributing: Charles Ventura, USA TODAY; The Associated Press

-This article originally appeared on USA TODAY: Cincinnati mass shooting leaves 11-year-old dead and 5 others injured
+This article originally appeared on Louisville Courier Journal: Cincinnati mass shooting leaves 11-year-old dead and 5 others injured